thefth/set2seq-transformer/supplementary_material/README.md

 # Online Supplementary Material

-This folder contains the extended online supplementary material for the paper:
+This folder contains the online supplementary material for the paper:

 **Set2Seq Transformer: Temporal and Position-Aware Set Representations for Sequential Multiple-Instance Learning**